-18 Not considering soil-structure interaction in hard rock sites will eliminate radiation damping and, consequently, it could lead to conservative estimates of motion when computing in-structure response spectra.
+&lt;sup>20 Not considering soil-structure interaction in hard rock sites will eliminate radiation damping and, consequently, it could lead to conservative estimates of motion when computing in-structure response spectra.

-- elements (P- Δ effects19).
-Particularly, all vertical load path elements should be designed for the lateral displacements induced by seismic loads. - f) Hydrodynamic effects should be considered for SSCs containing large volumes of water, for instance fuel-pools and service pools. - 5.5.
+- e) Potential second-order effects, if relevant, should be considered for all vertical load path elements (P-Δ effects).
+Particularly, all vertical load path elements should be designed for the lateral displacements induced by seismic loads. - e)f)Hydrodynamic effects should be considered for SSCs containing large volumes of water, for instance fuel-pools and service pools-should be considered.

+5.5.
 It is common practice to apply two the horizontal and vertical components of the seismic input simultaneously.
 In this case, the components should be statistically independent.
-When the input components are applied individually, the corresponding structural responses should be suitably combined to account for the statistical independence of the components of the input. - 5.6.
+When the input components are applied individually, the corresponding structural responses should be suitably combined to account for the statistical independence of the components of the input.

+5.6.
 Modelling of stiffness for seismic analysis should follow the national/international practice for nuclear applications.
-For example, in the first step the gross area of reinforced concrete sections is used to compute stiffness using linear elastic analysis.
-Based on the stress level identified in step 1, stiffness reduction factors are evaluated for each structural element.
-The corrected stiffness is then used in a second iteration, if necessary. - 5.7.
+In some Member States, For example, in the first step the gross area of reinforced concrete sections is used to compute the stiffness usingfor linear elastic analysis., statie or dynamic analyses in a first iteration.
+Then, the level of cracking is assessed at each structural member and stiffness are corrected in a second iteration, if necessary, Based on the stress level identified in step 1, stiffness reduction factors are evaluated for each structural element.
+The corrected stiffness is then used in a second iteration, if necessary.

+5.7.
 In many cases, when soil-structure interaction is considered, the variation of soil properties accounting for uncertainties envelops the variation in structural stiffness due to cracking.
-Since the two phenomena are independent, the analyst should avoid introducing artificially large uncertainties in the analysis by considering simultaneous occurrence of extremes when bounding the design space. - 5.8.
-In case of seismically isolated structures, stiffness values for the isolating devices should preferably come from a specific qualification program and the variation of stiffness of the isolators during the design life of the structure should be considered. - 5.9.
-The model used for computing the seismic response should include the mass of the structure, the mass of permanent equipment and the mass of the expected live load concurrent with seismic loads. - 5.10.
+Since the two phenomena are independent, the analyst should avoid introducing artificially large uncertainties in the analysis by considering simultaneous occurrence of extremes when bounding the design space.

+5.8.
+In case of seismically isolated structures, stiffness values for the isolating devices should preferably come from a specific qualification program and the variation of stiffness of the isolators during the design life of the structure should be considered.

+5.9.
+The model used for computing the seismic response should include the mass of the structure, the mass of permanent equipment and the mass of the expected live load concurrent with seismic loads.
+Mass of snow should be considered too for sites where design snow load is relevant (e.g. larger than 1.5 KN/m2).

+5.10.
 The damping values to be used in linear elastic analyses for computing the seismic demand should be mean or median centred.
-If a non-linear analysis is carried out incorporating the hysteretic energy dissipation, the damping corresponding to the lower level of response should be used in order to avoid duplicating hysteretic energy loss. - 5.11.
+If a non-linear analysis is carried out incorporating the hysteretic energy dissipation, the damping corresponding to the lower level of response should be used in order to avoid duplicating hysteretic energy loss.

+5.11.
 For complex structures, the analyst should consider separation of the seismic model computational model into main structures and substructures.
-In this case, major structures that are considered in conjunction with foundation media to form a soil-structure interaction model constitute the main systems.
-The systems and components attached to the main systems constitute the subsystems. - 5.12.
-Well established decoupling criteria should be used to decide whether a particular subsystem should be taken into account in the analysis of the main system.
-The decoupling criteria should define limits on the relative mass ratio and on the frequency ratio between the subsystem and the supporting main system;
+In this case, major structures that are considered in conjunction with foundation media to form a soil-structure interaction model

+Formatted: Left, Indent: Before: 0.63 cm, Hanging: 0.63 cm, Space After: 6 pt, Widow/Orphan control, Tab stops: Not at 1.27 cm constitute the main systems.
+The systems and components attached to the main systems constitute the subsystems.

+Formatted: Font: (Default) Times New Roman, (Asian) Times New Roman, Complex Script Font: 10 pt

-19 The P-\Delta or P-Delta effect is a second order bending moment equal to the force of gravity multiplied by the horizontal displacement a structure undergoes when loaded laterally.
+&lt;sup>21 The P-A or P-Delta effect is a second order bending moment equal to the force of gravity multiplied by the horizontal displacement a structure undergoes when loaded laterally.